tyreer/learning-notes/Treehouse_algorithms-and-data-structures.md

   - In a language w/o TCO (like Java or Python), the recursive algorithm also takes _logarithmic space_
 - In the Python example, both the iterative and recursive algorithms have the same time complexity, so the difference in their space complexity (constant vs. logarithmic) makes the iterative algorithms a better implementation

-- I don't _think_ that my JS recursive binary search takes _logarithmic space_ because I'm passing through the same single array rather using  `splice` to make a new array
+- I don't _think_ that my JS recursive binary search takes _logarithmic space_ because I'm passing through the same single array rather using  `slice` to make a new array
     - `dataArray === valuesToSearch` is `true` within the algorithm, so the reference identity of the array should be consistent
     - Good to think through though